-Montenegro: TERNA marine areas lease fees questionable says MANS11.
-August 2015. / SEE Energy News
+Montenegro: TERNA marine areas lease fees questionable says MANS, SEE Energy News

 Public Enterprise for Coastal Zone Management (JPMD) and the Government of Montenegro accepted the assessment of the company TERNA Italy for the use of marine areas for the construction of an undersea cable that is significantly less favorable than the market value of the rent, consciously denying the enormous revenues that the state budget could have been achieved on that basis.
 TERNA is the co-owner of Montenegro TSO company CGES and key project beneficiary of underwater power cable connection Italy-Montenegro.

 The company Terna for the fifty-year waters and land lease in the coastal zone has offered 2.7 MEUR, while the report on the assessment of market rents for the construction of an undersea cable states that it ranges from a minimum of 5.5 MEUR, up to a maximum even 69 MEUR, depending on the calculation model applied by individual countries.

 Document Assessment Report, which was made in November last year, was commissioned only by Morsko Dno.

 The document lists several global models of the lease calculating, of which the Spanish brings the most revenue, which in addition of compensation for land marine parts, includes a fee based on the value of investments, transmits the investigative MANS article.

 If the Spanish model would be applied, the fee for the land part of the coastal zone per year would be 17.5 thousand EUR for the marine part of 330 EUR, based on investment (projected at 85 MEUR) less than 1.3 MEUR, so the total annual income was close to 1.4 MEUR, and it reached a sum of 68.9 MEUR for 50 years.